snpsuen/Parachute_command_container/README.md

 controlplane:~$
 ```

-Go to the node where the target container is running and try out the program by executing bash on the target container.
+Go to the node where the target container is running and try out the featured program by executing bash in the target container.
 ```
 node01:~$ ./parachute_exec curlybox bash
 node01:~$